drumnkyle/drumnkyle.github.io/_posts/2018-08-28-measuring-ios-scroll-performance-is-tough--use-this-to-make-it-simple-and-automated.md

 ---
 layout: post
-title: Measuring iOS Scroll Performance Is Tough.
-Use This to Make It Simple & Automated
+title: Measuring iOS scroll performance is tough.
+Use this to make it simple & automated
 date: 2018-08-28
 tags:
     - Software Development